 Aids to Composition

 The rules of classical composition were established long ago, and today’s photographers would do well to study the past masters and apply that knowledge.
-Sadly, many photographers entering the field are unaware or do not care to learn about art history, having had no formal training in either photography or art history unless you count watching a few youtube videos.
+Sadly, many photographers entering the field are unaware of or do not care to learn about art history, having had no formal training in either photography or art analysis, unless you count watching a few youtube videos.
+It is at this level where the true professional shines, delivering consistent well composed, high quality images time and again vs. a snapshot artist that gets lucky once in a while.

 The hope is that you will place the important part of the composition where the lines intersect.
 This encourages an off center subject and is a good start, but the rule of thirds is pretty simplistic and if you want to take composition to the next level, I would suggest using the 14 line harmonic armature or the fibonacci spiral for a guide.

-Since this is a blog post and not a treatise on the subject, I just wanted to scratch the surface a little bit with an overview.
+Since this is a blog post and not a treatise on the subject, I’m just scratching the surface of this complex subject of composition in still photography.
+What follows are a few examples.

 The golden ratio as applied to artistic composition is really a far superior way to divide the rectangle in my view.
 Above is Sandro Botticelli’s Birth of Venus to illustrate the point.
 And below is an interior I composed using the fibonacci spiral in a similar fashion in this off axis viewpoint.
 The star here is the converted Chevy reception desk carefully placed in the frame to balance out the rest of the interior.
 The 35mm aspect ratio is 1:1.5 and the golden ratio is 1:1.618 and so if you are going this route, plan on leaving enough room to crop the image.